TinyRex/tinyrex.github.io/_posts/2017-11-29-The-OSCP-journey.markdown

 ## The Course:

-The course did not start immediately after registering for it; I had a 20 day wait before I recieved the lab access and the manuals.
+The course did not start immediately after registering for it; I had a 20 day wait before I received the lab access and the manuals.
 I purchased the course with 90 days of lab access, since I have a family and a full time job and couldn't dedicate all my time to studying.
 I decided that I would try and put in about 6 hours a day (Yes, I was very sleep-deprived!) and try to hack atleast 40 machines in 70 days.

 ![So It Begins](images/soitbegins.jpg)

 ## Around the labs in 90 days!

 The first 15 days flew past going through the course material (a 300 odd page PDF and instruction videos), working on exercises and before I knew it, I was scanning my very first victim machine.
 The labs contain 50 odd machines, some of which are in the public network and some, well, other networks ([This](https://www.offensive-security.com/images/pwk-lab-net-intro1.png) was the setup!) and I didn't know where to start.
 Knocking off systems in the order of IPs made sense to me, which is what I did.
 After rooting a machine, the suggestion is to check for interesting files, passwords, documents, and anything else that looks relevant (even love letters!).
 Whenever I encountered a machine that I was stuck on for too long, I moved on to the next.
-I had decided to look at the forums only if i was stuck for longer than 5 hours and looking back, that was the right decision.
+I had decided to look at the forums only if I was stuck for longer than 5 hours and looking back, that was the right decision.
 The lab environment was fantastic.
 There were all kinds of servers from XP to Solaris and everything in-between.
 There were a range of software and services running on these machines, which allowed me to experiment with various vulnerabilities and exploits.
-Towards the end of one month, I had an attack-plan in hand (enumerate, research everything, enumerate again, decide possible attack vectors and keep metasploit usage to the minimum!)and the number of owned machines was soon in double digits.
+Towards the end of one month, I had an attack-plan in hand (enumerate, research everything, enumerate again, decide possible attack vectors and keep Metasploit usage to the minimum!)and the number of owned machines was soon in double digits.
 The progress was steady and I learned tons of new attack vectors and privilege escalation techniques.

 Have you ever laughed and cried at the same time and wondered whether you are going insane?
 Well, some machines in the labs might do that to you.
 Having grabbed some of the 'low hanging fruit' machines, the picture of me cruising through the labs was flashing before my eyes, when BOOM!
 I reached some of the dreaded boxes (Pain, Sufferance etc.).
 It took a hellacious tenacity, extensive research and some serious hard-work to crack some systems and I hated and loved every minute of it.